logiqai/docs/logiq-server/agentless/README.md

 ## Fluent-bit configuration

-_Forward_ is the protocol used by [Fluentd](http://www.fluentd.org) to route messages between peers.
-The **forward** output plugin allows to provide interoperability between compatible systems, Logiq being one.
+_HTTP_  output plugin allows to flush your records into a HTTP endpoint.
+The **HTTP** output plugin allows to provide interoperability between compatible systems, Logiq being one.

 The below code block defines the minimal changes to be added to the fluent-bit configuration using the http plugin to start sending log events to flash.